ctkjose/ide-project/README.md

 }
 ```

 The tool script creates a `tool` object with the definition of your tool command.
-The 'onAction' property is the function where you place the code to be executed when the action is invoked.
+The `onAction` property is the function where you place the code to be executed when the action is invoked.

+You can also define an `onSave` function that will be executed whenever an editor file is saved.

+Inside an action function the modules `atom`, `fs`, `path`, `console` are already ready loaded and available for your use.

-Tools have a helper object `ide` that makes it easier to write tools without having to learn all of the Atoms internals.
+Also a helper object `ide` is available.
+The `ide` object provides makes it easier to write tools without having to learn all of the Atoms internals.

 ```js